smartfog/fogflow/doc/en/source/k8sIntegration.rst

 - User should provide name of the namespace created by him in previous step i.e. *fogflow*.

-- User should provide name of serviceAccount as per requirement.
+- User should provide name of serviceAccount as shown below i.e. *fogflow-dns*.

 - User should configure the no. of replicaCount required.